Food Storage Peanuts Cocoa Peanut Butter Ramen Chocolate

 • How to store: Store honey away from heat or a heat source.

-• Shelf Life: Like beans, honey has an indefinite shelf life.
+• Shelf Life: Like beans, raw honey has an indefinite shelf life.

-• It can become “crystalized,” so I recommend storing honey in mason jars so you don’t have to chisel the honey out of a 5-gallon bucket.
-You can place a jar of honey that has crystallized outside in the sun to get it back to a liquid form.
+• It can become “crystallized,” so I recommend storing honey in mason jars so you don’t have to chisel the honey out of a 5-gallon bucket.
+You can place a jar of honey that has crystallized outside in the sun or in a hot pot of water to get it back to a liquid form.

 White Rice

-• How to store: Store rice in airtight containers to prevent weevils from getting in.
+• Store rice in airtight containers to prevent weevils from getting in.
 Additionally, keep rice away from moisture.
+I particularly like Jasmine and basmati rices.

 • Shelf Life: If stored properly, white rice can last indefinitely.
 Brown rice has more oil content so the shelf-life is about 6 months before it becomes rancid.